rsdoiel/antenna/games.md

 ---

-## Anker’s very fast USB-C power bank is 67% off for the first time
+## Anker’s very fast USB-C power bank is 67% off (update: sold out)

 date: 2025-04-09, updated: 2025-04-09, from: Polygon Website

 A good power bank is one of the best gadgets you can buy these days.
 You should buy one that’s powerful enough to charge any of your daily drivers, from your phone to your Steam Deck.
-One of the best overall power banks available is selling at its best price ever.
-The Anker 737, which [&#8230;]
+One of the best overall power banks available was selling at its lowest price yet, but it sold out [&#8230;]

 <br>